guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 ##### Coordination, Sharing &amp; Notifications
 ###### Internal

-The ISO shall be responsible for coordinating and sharing details of and incident to internal authorized Personnel, without undue delay on a need to know basis, when the ISO deems that sharing is beneficial to response activities and per the organization's data classification policies.
+The ISO shall be responsible for coordinating and sharing details of an incident to internal authorized Personnel, without undue delay on a need to know basis, when the ISO deems that sharing is beneficial to response activities and per the organization's data classification policies.

 ###### Individuals, Customers & Data Subject Notifications (EU GDPR 34)